-The implementation of the Roadmap will be coordinated by the ASEAN Secretariat and HPAI Taskforce by overseeing the implementation and alignment of action plans at the national level, and closely linked with the FAO/OIE Global Framework for the Progressive control of transboundary animal diseases (GF-TAD), in the short term, and will become the blueprint for the institutionalised regional coordination mechanism on animal health and zoonoses, in the mid- and long-term.Ultimately, the Member States which implement national programmes for HPAI and other HPEDs, will be the main implementers of this Roadmap.
+The implementation of the Roadmap will be coordinated by the ASEAN Secretariat and HPAI Taskforce by overseeing the implementation and alignment of action plans at the national level, and closely linked with the FAO/OIE Global Framework for the progressive control of transboundary animal diseases (Global Framework for Transboundary Animal Diseases), in the short term, and will become the blueprint for the institutionalised regional coordination mechanism on animal health and zoonoses, in the mid- and long-term.
+Ultimately, the Member States which implement national programmes for HPAI and other HPEDs, will be the main implementers of this Roadmap.